Anti-Palestinian racism during the Gaza war: Germany

 On 13 November 2023, an Afrofuturism exhibition by curator Anaïs Duplan was suspended by Museum Folkwang after they expressed support for Palestine and "personally tak[ing] sides with the BDS campaign" on Instagram.
 The next day, Indian poet Ranjit Hoskote resigned from his position at the curator-finding committee of Documenta, after the exhibition publicly criticized him for signing a BDS India letter in 2019, calling it "explicitly anti-Semitic".
 The letter in question had denounced a "Zionism and Hindutva" event hosted by the Israeli consulate in Mumbai and co-organized by the Indo-Israel Friendship Association; the letter also called Israel an "apartheid state" engaging in "settler colonialism".
 Over the following two days, the entire committee resigned, citing the social climate created by the Israel–Hamas war in an open letter, and Documenta's "unchallenged media and public discrediting" of Hoskote in particular.

 Masha Gessen (a Jewish, Russian-American journalist who lost family members in the Holocaust) wrote an essay on 9 December 2023, arguing that Germany's remembrance culture regarding the Holocaust was being used as a "cynically wielded political instrument" by the AfD to target Muslim immigrants.
 Gessen condemned the atrocities committed by Hamas on 7 October, but was also critical of the Israeli bombings of the Gaza Strip, which they considered to be highly destructive and comparable to an Eastern European ghetto "being liquidated" by the Nazis.
 Following this, the Heinrich Böll Foundation announced that they were withdrawing their support for Gessen winning the Hannah Arendt Prize, rejecting the comparison of Gaza to a Jewish ghetto as "unacceptable".

-In February 2024, Palestinian Basel Adra and Israelian Yuval Abraham, film directors awarded at the 74th Berlin International Film Festival for their documentary No Other Land, were defamed by a German minister.
+In February 2024, Palestinian Basel Adra and Israelian Yuval Abraham were awarded at the best documentary prize 74th Berlin International Film Festival for their documentary No Other Land.
+In their acceptance speeches, Adra called for an end of German arms export to Israel, while Abraham criticized a “situation of apartheid” leading to different rights for the two film makers.
+Abraham also called for a ceasefire in Gaza as well as a "political solution" for the end of the Israeli occupation.
+Several other film makers also expressed solidarity with the Palestinian cause at this event.
+The October 7 attacks were mentioned once in an opening statement by the Berlinale co-director.
+Multiple German politicians sharply criticized the statements at the gala as antisemitic or anti-Israelian, with Greens politician Claudia Roth calling them "shockingly one-sided and characterised by deep hatred of Israel", despite visibly clapping in footage of Adra and Abrahams speeches.

-In March 2024, amid the Israel–Gaza war, Germany's Social Democratic Party and Christian Democratic Union Party issued a directive for the distribution of leaflets in high schools in Neukölln that dismissed the historical realities of the Nakba as "myth".
+The Neukölln district council of Berlin passed a motion advocating for the use of brochures in high schools that dismissed the historical realities of the Nakba as "myth".